chrisgoringe/Custom-classifier-training/readme.md

 *Either* create a set of subdirectories with integer value names ('1', '2' etc) each of which contains images rated with that score,

-*Or* create one or more arbitrary subdirectories of images, and provide a `score.json` file (which can be created by the human_aesthetic_score.py script).
+*Or* create one or more arbitrary subdirectories of images, and provide a `score.json` file (which can be created by the aesthetic_ab_scorer.py script - see below).

+IMHO the second option is superior, because it:
+- scores images on a continuum
+- copes with the fact that your preferences aren't consistently objectively linear
+- deals easily with adding new images

 ## Configuration and running